-Kep's accommodation is quite spaced out, and while there are some within easy walking distance of the beach, many of the options are clustered up on the hill off the Kampot road, which begins at the 'bus station'.
-These places deliver excellent sunsets and many have pools but the further out you go, the more you'll rely on transport to get around.
+Kep's accommodation is quite spaced out.
+While there are some hotels and guesthouses within easy walking distance of the beach, many of the options are clustered up on the hill off the Kampot road, which begins at the 'bus station'.
+These places deliver excellent sunsets and many have pools, but the further out you go, the more you'll rely on transport to get around.
 Budget options are available close to town, with some dorm beds and basic rooms, and at the other end of the scale, the salubrious Knai Bang Chatt offers the poshest digs around.

 With spotless bathrooms, beautiful designs and comfortable beds, Bacoma is a backpacker dream.
 The breezy covered restaurant area, with stone pillars and a lotus pond, sets the tone for the natural accommodation spaced out for privacy across the large garden.
-The cheapest rooms are circular stone and thatch bungalows sharing plentiful cold water bathrooms, but if you have a little more to spend,...
+The cheapest rooms are very comfortable and attractive circular stone and thatch bungalows sharing plentiful hot-water bathrooms...
 Read our full review of Bacoma Guesthouse.

-Swiss-Khmer owned Kep Lodge is one of Kep's secret hideaways.
-Set the farthest from the beach, Kep Lodge is on a rise backing onto the National Park and enjoys spectacular views out across the surrounds and over the bay to Bokor.
-The accommodation is only ten rooms in two flavours: solid and very spacious wooden duplex bungalows and a handful of concrete chalet-style bungalows.
-The latter are...
+Long-running Kep Lodge is still one of Kep's loveliest secret hideaways.
+As of 2016 recently taken over by Lim Cheang from its original Swiss-German owner, Kep Lodge is set about a kilometre and a half away from the beach.
+It is located on a rise backing onto the national park and enjoys spectacular views out across the fields and over the bay to Bokor.
+The accommodation is simply 10 rooms in...
 Read our full review of Kep Lodge.

-The most centrally-located resort in Kep, Spring Valley is a surprisingly large tree-filled complex a few minutes walk from the beach.
-The accommodation is dotted around a mature garden of mangosteens, passion fruit vines, pepper trees and coconut palms, with a good-sized pool that has the name of the resort in tiles on the bottom (classy!).
-Firmly in the mid-range budget, the 33 spacious rooms...
+The most centrally located resort in Kep, Spring Valley is a large tree-filled complex just a few minutes' walk from the beach.
+The accommodation is dotted around dense, mature gardens filled with mangosteens, passion fruit vines, pepper trees and coconut palms, with a good-sized pool in the middle that has plenty of shade for the sun-shy (and open space for the sun-worshippers too).
+Firmly...
 Read our full review of Spring Valley Resort.

-Almost equidistant between the beach and the crab market (400m each way), The Boat House is actually two Khmer houses set about 100m apart in their own garden.
+Almost equidistant between the beach and the crab market (about 400 metres each way), The Boat House is a relaxed garden-set hideaway.
+The guesthouse is actually two Khmer houses set about 100 metres apart.
 The front house, closest to the road, contains the reception, the kitchen and slightly cheaper rooms, while the house behind has larger rooms and a big TV lounge.
-Rooms vary in decor and amenities, so it's worth looking at both residences...
+Rooms vary in decor and...
 Read our full review of The Boat House.

-Friendly Veranda continues to outshine the hillside of Kep, maturing into a full service resort complex with 40 rooms which is a favourite for families.
+Long running and highly developed, Veranda is a full service resort complex with 40 rooms that has become a year-round favourite for families.
 Set in a very pleasant and breezy spot with uninterrupted views, Veranda is popular with Phnom Penh expats, so book ahead if you'll be there over the weekend -- especially a holiday weekend.
 Accommodation ranges from fairly standard-sized wooden...
 Read our full review of Veranda Natural Resort.

-Not to be confused with its more centrally located sister property by the bus station, Brise de Kep Boutique is at the quieter Koh Tonsay pier end of the seafront.
-Most of the eight ground floor rooms face the sea and are accessed via a shaded terrace.
-Rooms had been newly painted when we visited in March 2014, and each has a good mattress, hot water bathroom, air con, fridge, TV and kettle, plus...
+A small boutique with a great location right on the sea, Brise de Kep Boutique is not to be confused with its more centrally located sister property by the bus station.
+The boutique is at the quieter Koh Tonsay pier end of the seafront.
+Most of the eight ground floor rooms face the sea and are accessed via a shaded terrace that gives out on to a pretty garden.
+The rooms are large, airy and clean,...
 Read our full review of Brise de Kep Boutique.

-With rates that start at $126 a night for a single room (skyrocketing up to $458 for a suite), this luxurious compound isn't trying to be anything but the very best.
-The setting is sublime -- a landscaped lawn estate with a sizeable saltwater horizon pool, artfully placed hammocks and massage salas accompanied by a wooden, open-air restaurant along the waterfront which offers terrific views...
+One of Cambodia’s loveliest hotels, Knai Bang Chatt spills straight out into the sea across a big, green open lawn that stretches out from the the foot of the hotel's beautiful 1960s and 1960s-style villas.
+With rates that start at $200 a night for a single room (skyrocketing up to $538 for a suite), this luxurious compound isn't trying to be anything but the very best.
+The setting is...
 Read our full review of Knai Bang Chatt.

-Perched above the end of Kep beach, at the beginning of the road to the crab market, Saravoan Hotel has views to book for.
-The 16 rooms, each with a balcony or terrace, are orientated for a sea or pool prospect, and beautifully designed with stone mosaics, concrete, water hyacinth bed platforms and old Khmer photographs.
-Lying in bed admiring the vista between breezy white curtains is a good way...
+Sitting above the end of Kep beach, at the beginning of the crescent that leads to to the crab market, Saravoan Hotel has views to give away.
+In fact, at the prices on offer, they practically are giving them away.
+The 16 rooms, each with a balcony or terrace, are orientated for a sea or pool prospect, and beautifully designed with stone mosaics, concrete, water hyacinth bed platforms and old...
 Read our full review of Saravoan Hotel.

 You can't miss the motel-style Beach House, perched on the east bank of Kep's main beach.
-The 14 double and twin rooms are arranged over two floors, with long, shared balconies from which to enjoy a view of the beach and sunset.
+The very prettily furnished 14 double and twin rooms are arranged over two floors, with long, shared balconies from which to enjoy uninterrupted views of the beach and sunset.
 The two family rooms, though they don't face the ocean, are the only rooms with a private veranda.
 That said, all the rooms are...
 Read our full review of The Beach House.

 Tree Top is true to its name and worth a night's stay for the novelty alone of the two rooms on very high stilts with views across the trees to the hill or the ocean.
-The rooms are charming, made entirely of wood, with power 24/7 though no hot water in the bathroom which, whilst private, is a few steps below the room.
-The placement of the tree houses right next to the road struck us as slightly...
+The entirely wooden rooms are charmin, with power 24/7 though no hot water in the bathroom which, while private, is a few steps below the room.
+In general, the buildings seem to have been arranged around the pepper trees, pineapple...
 Read our full review of Tree Top.